 It’s also easy to tie in different subjects (math, art, science, etc.) together in a unit study.
 It’s not just about reading!
 If you’re doing a gardening unit study, make a graph of the different foods that are growing.
 If your unit study is on insects, your kiddos can do watercolors of different bugs.
 If you’re reading about the weather, your kiddos can map out the weather patterns.

-In the Cultivate Your Home membership, you can find a video detailing how I create my own literature-based unit studies as well as some unit studies already laid out for you (like insect nature study, art study, and foraging).
+You can find some unit studies already laid out for you (like insect nature study, art study, and foraging) In the Cultivate Your Home membership.
 Unit studies are perfect to pair with journaling.

 You don’t need worksheets to go with the books your kids are reading – just talk about what you’re learning together!
 If there are certain concepts you want your kids to understand, bring them up or ask specific questions for them to answer aloud or in a journal.